St Magnus the Martyr: Livery companies and Bridge Ward

+St Magnus has connections with three livery companies, whose respective coats of arms are displayed in stained glass windows in the north aisle.
 Every other June, newly-elected wardens of the Fishmongers' Company, accompanied by the Court, proceed on foot from Fishmongers' Hall to St Magnus for an election service.
 St Magnus is also the Guild Church of The Plumbers' Company.
-Two former rectors have served as master of the company, which holds all its services at the church.
+Two former rectors have served as Master of the company, which holds all its services at the church.
 On 12 April 2011 a service was held to commemorate the 400th anniversary of the granting of the company's Royal Charter at which the Bishop of London, the Rt Revd and Rt Hon Richard Chartres KCVO, gave the sermon and blessed the original Royal Charter.
-For many years the Cloker Service was held at St Magnus, attended by the Coopers' Company and Grocers' Company, at which the clerk of the Coopers' Company read the will of Henry Cloker dated 10 March 1573.
+The Coopers' Company hold an annual service at which the will of Henry Cloker dated 10 March 1573 is read.
+Cloker left property in the parish of St Michael Crooked Lane to the Company in trust for the benefit of what is now the Coopers' Company and Coborn School.

 St Magnus is also the ward church for the Ward of Bridge and Bridge Without, which elects one of the city's aldermen.
 Between 1550 and 1978 there were separate aldermen for Bridge Within and Bridge Without, the former ward being north of the river and the latter representing the City's area of control in Southwark.
 The Bridge Ward Club was founded in 1930 to "promote social activities and discussion of topics of local and general interest and also to exchange ward and parochial information" and holds its annual carol service at St Magnus.